balika011/selfblow/readme.md

 Selfblow exploit

 This is an untethered coldboot exploit and as far as i can tell it affects every single Tegra device released so far.
+(Except the Nintendo Switch since it uses a custom bootloader.)
 Completely defeats secure boot even on latest firmware.

 TL;DR: nvtboot (NVC) loads nvtboot-cpu (TBC) without validating the load address first, leading to arbitrary memory write.